shaupert/haupert_MEE_2022/README.md

-# Haupert S. & al. How to determine the acoustic detection distance of autonomous recorder units in terrestrial environments?
-Journal to be defined (XXXX)
+# Haupert S. & al. How to determine the acoustic detection distance of autonomous recorder units in terrestrial environments - Journal to be defined (XXXX)

 This repository contains all the functions in 'R' that were used to process the data and create figures of the publication [Haupert et. al. XXXX, journal to be defined](https://www.to.be.defined.fr)